-Explore Sooke with our favourite short hike along the Sooke Boardwalk that only takes 1.5 km to complete but gives you the authentic feel of this area!
+Explore Sooke with our favourite short hike along the Sooke Boardwalk, which only takes 1.75 km to complete but gives you the authentic feel of this area!
 You can find public parking on Highway 14 and start your journey by following the sidewalk toward Ed Macgregor Park.

 Named after the first Mayor this park this small park packs a punch.
 You will find a lovely garden to stroll through, a small amphitheatre and stone pillars, relocated from the fiery ruins of the historic Belvedere Hotel.

 Walkway through the forest.
 At the end of the park, you can move down the wheelchair-accessible wooden switchback walkway through a peaceful bit of forest featuring large spruce and alder trees opening up to the beautiful Sooke Harbour.

 The Artisans Garden Along Murry Road is a must-stop to enjoy a coffee and a little shopping.